jwodder/pyrepo/README.rst

     pyrepo [<global-options>] mkgithub [<options>]

-Create a new GitHub repository for the project and push the ``master`` branch to it.
+Create a new GitHub repository for the project, set the repository's topics to the project's keywords plus "python", and push the ``master`` branch to the repository.

 Options